amirmohammadqolami/Android-Proguard-Zone/README.md

 but it need time to be that completely for find most of proguards here .

-You can help to make this repository more and more completely with your commits .

 I hope it could be helpful ❤

+## Contributing

+Want to contribute?
+You are welcome!
+Help to make this repository more and more completely ❤

 ## Contact me